yuuushio/rack-typora/README.md

 # Rack

-A Typora theme for elegant report documents, based on Refine.
-Designed and optimized for pdf output/printing, rather than just viewing/note-taking.
+A refined Typora theme tailored for creating polished, professional documents.
+Inspired by Refine, this theme is designed and optimized for PDF output and printing, ensuring balanced margins and an elegant layout.
+Ideal for generating documents with a focus on presentation and readability, beyond the standard Typora note-taking or on-screen viewing.

 ## Usage